-We all enjoy visits from family and friends; people with dementia are no different.
+We all enjoy visits from family and friends; people living with dementia are no different.
 Visits can be a source of support and comfort, and a way to stay connected with others.

-However, uncertainty about what to expect may make some people hesitant about visiting a person with dementia.
+However, uncertainty about what to expect may make some people hesitant about visiting a person living with dementia.
 To make visits easier and more comfortable for everyone, consider the following tips.

 Before the visit

 Set a convenient time and consider how long you should stay.

 Find out the best time of day to visit.
 It may be during the middle of the day when the person you’re visiting isn’t tired.
 Make sure the length of your visit is appropriate.
 Every person is different, so check with the caregiver or others who visit about what’s best.